 There’s so much more to your software product than just the code.
-In order for users to get the most out of your software, you need to provide them with useful documentation, whether that’s for other developers or end users of your product.
+In order for users to get the most out of your software, you need to provide useful documentation, whether that’s for developers integrating your API or end users navigating your platform.
+It’s no longer enough to create a shared Google Drive folder and expect that to scale.
+As products grow in complexity, documentation needs structure, version control, searchability, and analytics.

 What Is Software Documentation?